 |No opportunity for remorse||Opportunities to express remorse|

-The first 3 items seem to be punitive in my Daily Engagement Assessment set up.
+The first 3 items seem to be punitive in the classroom Daily Engagement Assessment set up.
 But the question remains.
 When students sign up for a language class because they feel obligated to do so for college admissions, how do we change the culture from a rules and punishment basis to a relationship and accountability basis?
 I’m not sure I see the clear path at this point in my reading.
 Even so, I want to move toward the restorative column.
 So how do we get there?
+Over the last few years my classroom has moved from the above Daily Engagement Assessment.
+I have found a focus on relationship with clear communication of the course standards creates an environment closer to what I hope for the classroom.

-Next the chapter brings up some restorative practices that will be discussed more in the book.
+Next the first chapter of Better Than Carrots or Sticks brings up some restorative practices that will be discussed later in the book.
 The first is to have individual conferences to address problematic behavior.
 Immediately, I see this connecting with a student driven comprehension based classroom.
 As always in education, I wonder where there is time to fit such things in, but I think we have to decide that supporting strong classroom management is worth the investment of time and we have to stop other things when situations arise that need individual attention.

 On page 9, I connect to the idea that many consequences are actually punishments.
 Often times, punishments create more distance between us and our students.
 This distance goes against our goal of creating student driven comprehension based classrooms.
-But how do we hold students accountable when they engage in disruptive behavior without punishments?
+Punishments lead us into deficit thinking about students where we focus on what they are not doing instead of what they can do.
+But how do we hold students accountable when they engage in disruptive behavior?
 So far, the book describes why punishments are harmful.
 We leverage our power over students when we use punishments.
 This leverage of power does not create accountability but it does create negativity toward the one leveraging the power.
-This makes sense to me and I hope the book offers more about ways other than punishments to hold students accountable when needed.
+This makes sense to me and I hope the book offers more about ways to hold students accountable when needed.

-Chapter 1 one continues by describing the danger of things such as humiliation.
-It seems common sense to me that shame or humiliation will not work to improve a classroom environment.
+Chapter 1 of Better Than Carrots or Sticks continues by describing the danger of things such as humiliation.
+Shame or humiliation will not work to improve a classroom environment.
 The chapter continues by describing school climate and how it affects student achievement.
 This data is compelling but I feel I’m left looking for specific ways to move from punishments to restoration.
-The chapter ends with a list of 3 tiers of interventions which seems similar to many school wide behavior systems such as MTSS (Multi tiered systems of support) and other system processes to support students.
+The chapter ends with a list of 3 tiers of interventions which seem similar to many school wide behavior systems such as MTSS (Multi tiered systems of support) and other system processes to support students.
 Again, I feel left searching for specifics for ways to move my classroom into restoration.

 The big ideas in chapter 1 leave me wanting to read more.
 Do any of my practices create humiliation or shame?
 How can I change my Daily Engagement Assessment to move from punishment to relationships?